ONEARMY/academy/docs/spaces/shredder.md

 </div>

-## 🔍 SEARCH
+## 🔍 Search

 The first step of setting up a workspace is to find a space (duh).
 While searching, there are a few considerations to keep in mind.

-Size: It’s important to be sure that you have enough space to move around freely with your machines and tools.
-The shredder space we designed is roughly 4 x 6 meters – you can go larger, but we wouldn’t recommend going much smaller.
+1. <b>Size:</b> It’s important to be sure that you have enough space to move around freely with your machines and tools.
+The shredder space we designed is roughly 4 x 6 meters – you can go larger, but if you include the shredder (like ours) we wouldn’t recommend going much smaller.

-Electricity: The Shredder Pro runs on three-phase power, so be sure you’ll have access to this in your space.
+2. <b>Electricity:</b> The Injection machine can run on single-phase, but the shredder sometimes runs on three-phase, so be sure to check the specs of the motor you plan to use when choosing your space.

-Budget: While making sure your space meets your functional needs, it’s also important to keep in mind how it will fit into your budget.
-Pro tip: Sometimes, cities offer discounted rent to entrepreneurs with purposeful missions, so it’s worth getting in touch with accelerators and representatives of your municipality to see if there are opportunities like this in your area.
+3. <b>Budget:</b> While making sure your space meets your functional needs, it’s also important to keep in mind how it will fit into your budget.

+> Pro-tip: sometimes, cities offer discounted rent to entrepreneurs with purposeful missions, so it’s worth getting in touch with accelerators and representatives of your municipality to see if there are opportunities like this in your area.

-## ✍️ PLAN
+## ✍️ Plan

 You’ve found your space.
 Now you can begin to plan how you will arrange the elements of your workspace according to your unique floorplan.